Sharavati: Jog Falls

-Jog Falls is the highest waterfall in India if the single drop water fall and the volume of water are considered for height.
+Jog Falls or Gerusoppa is the highest waterfall in India if the single drop water fall and the volume of water are considered for height.
 Otherwise, it is the third highest waterfall in India (after Kunchikal Falls and Barkana Falls); all three are located in Shivamogga district.
 The Sharavati river plunges 253 meters (830 ft) into a deep gorge here in four different segments called as Raja, Roarer, Rocket and Rani.
 The volume of water that reaches Jog Falls is controlled upstream by the Linganamakki dam, and the falls are at their mightiest when water is released from the dam.